Kainmueller-Lab/mutex-watershed/README.md

 ---------------------
 To compute the mutex watershed segmentation on the patch predictions, go to the `experiments/patch` folder and run the `experiment` script:
-`python experiment.py /path/to/affinities.hdf key-in-hdf-file /path/to/res_folder`
+`python experiments/patch/experiment.py --aff_path /path/to/affinities.hdf --aff_key key-in-hdf-file --result_folder test`